Skip to main content

 The door is closed.

 Soak/Pre-wash, Wash, Rinse or Rinse Stop flashes Turn the programme selector to Finish.
 Switch off the washing machine.
 Switch the washing machine on again.
 Start a programme.
-If the fault persists, please contact us or book a repair appointment online.
+If the fault persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Technical fault.